 - 13. We understand that some people may have difficulty in expressing themselves or communicating clearly, especially when anxious or upset.
 We also recognise that some people may find it difficult to identify what impact their behavior might have on other people.
 However, all our staff have the right not to be subjected to aggressive, offensive or abusive actions, language or behaviour, regardless of the circumstances.
 Any violence, threat of violence or abuse towards staff or non-executive members will not be accepted. - 14.
 Examples of actions or behaviour which will not be accepted: - Actions or behavior that could cause staff to feel intimidated threatened or offended.
-These include, but are not limited to, threats, physical violence, personal verbal abuse, derogatory remarks and rudeness; whether made to the member of staff directly or elsewhere (including online). - Deliberate provocative or inflammatory statements and unproven allegations. - Language which is aimed at a protected characteristic e.g., race, gender, sexuality, disability. - 15.
+These include, but are not limited to, threats, physical violence, personal verbal abuse, derogatory remarks and rudeness; whether made to the member of staff directly or elsewhere (including online). - Deliberate provocative or inflammatory statements and unproven allegations. - Language which is aimed at a protected characteristic e.g., race, gender, sexuality, disability. - Recording or filming of conversations, either over telephone or in person, without the consent of other parties. - 15.
 Behaviour considered unacceptable or unreasonable aimed not at us, but at third parties or services delivered with partnership organisations or contractors will also be considered under this policy.